 Riggs states, "Each section includes a broad variety of prints.
 Some are old and others new.
 Some were printed in editions of one or two and others were printed in thousands; some were once common but have become rare over the years.
 Some are the result of painstaking hand craftsmanship and others use complicated photomechanical technologies.
 What they all share is a visual interest that led someone, years ago or quite recently, to select them for the collection in an art museum."

-The exhibition includes masters of the "hand-made" print from Dürer and Rembrandt to Picasso, Bearden and Rauschenberg, alongside rare works by less familiar artists, including Lucas van Leyden, Hendrick Goltzius, Jacques Callot, Rodolphe Bresdin, and even some works by master artists not typically known for their prints including Bruegel, Raphael, and Rubens.
+Hand-made prints The exhibition includes masters of the "hand-made" print from Dürer and Rembrandt to Picasso, Bearden and Rauschenberg, alongside rare works by less familiar artists, including Lucas van Leyden, Hendrick Goltzius, Jacques Callot, Rodolphe Bresdin, and even some works by master artists not typically known for their prints including Bruegel, Raphael, and Rubens.

 Others are less obvious examples of the fine art print such as magazine covers or a photomechanical poster, The Sopranos, Fourth Season by Annie Leibovitz.